psychogenic/microcotb/README.md

 Copyright &copy; 2024 Pat Deegan [psychogenic.com](https://psychogenic.com)

 How do you get hardware-in-the-loop with [cocotb](https://cocotb.org)?
-This is one, perhaps weird, answer to that that allows:
+This is one, perhaps weird, answer to that that allows you to run [the very same set of tests, like these](https://github.com/psychogenic/microcotb/tree/main/src/examples/common):

-  * running cocotb tests right in an RP2040, on the [tinytapeout demoboards](https://github.com/TinyTapeout/tt-micropython-firmware), or any microcontroller that can do [micropython](https://micropython.org/);
+  * right in an RP2040, like on the [tinytapeout demoboards](https://github.com/TinyTapeout/tt-micropython-firmware), or any microcontroller that can do [micropython](https://micropython.org/);

+  * on a [Raspberry Pi 5](https://www.raspberrypi.com/products/raspberry-pi-5/) connected to the DUT;

-  * running cocotb tests on the desktop, but talking to projects **on an FPGA** over USB; or
+  * on the desktop, but talking to projects **on an FPGA** that can be connected to external hardware, over USB; or

-  * running cocotb tests on the desktop, talking to projects on **any external chip**, through an FPGA over USB
+  * on the desktop, talking to projects on **any external chip**, *through* an FPGA over USB

-This library will run on an [RP2040](https://www.raspberrypi.com/products/rp2040/) and really anything that runs [micropython](https://www.micropython.org/).
+This library will run on an [RP2040](https://www.raspberrypi.com/products/rp2040/) and really anything that runs [micropython](https://www.micropython.org/) or full [Python](https://www.python.org/).

 It will also run on the desktop--but then so will cocotb, so what's the point?
 The point is getting a simplified manner of extending things to **talk to real hardware**.
-See [simple_usb_bridge](https://github.com/psychogenic/microcotb/tree/main/src/examples/simple_usb_bridge/README.md) for an example of using a USB bridge to an FPGA.
+See [simple_usb_bridge](https://github.com/psychogenic/microcotb/tree/main/src/microcotb_sub/README.md) for an example of using a USB bridge to an FPGA.

 I've used this to get deep inspection VCD waveforms from modules in FPGAs while they run tests and actually interact with external 3rd party hardware, like the SPI flash being read here